RedditRecs

 Reddit Icon

-SubduedEnthusiasm • 17 days ago
+SubduedEnthusiasm • about 2 months ago

 I’m not familiar enough with Garmin+ to know.
 Honestly kind of a newcomer.
 Had a Fitbit charge for many years.